 This week, I got to go on a scooter tour of Lancaster’s Amish country.

-Meet Marc Cruisemier, president and co-owner of Strasburg Scooters said.
+Meet Marc Cruisemier, president and co-owner of Strasburg Scooter Tours said.

 “I have to pinch myself every day realizing I make a living riding a scooter around the most beautiful area in the country,” Cruisemier said.
 “We have the ability to get people in front of and doing things they really couldn’t do anywhere.”